Harbringe/Knowledge-ledger/README.md

 - [ ] Accessibility enhancements
 - [ ] Internationalization (i18n) support
 - [ ] Automated testing and CI/CD integration
+- [ ] Enhanced blockchain features
+- [ ] Real-time collaboration tools

 ---
 ## 💬 FAQ

 **Q: Can I use a different database?**
 A: Yes!
-The project uses Django's ORM, so you can easily switch to MySQL, SQLite, or other supported databases.
+The backend uses Django's ORM, so you can easily switch to MySQL, SQLite, or other supported databases.

-**Q: How do I customize the admin interface?**
-A: The project uses Jazzmin for enhanced admin UI.
-You can customize it in `settings.py` under `JAZZMIN_SETTINGS`.

 **Q: Is this production-ready?**
-A: Yes, the codebase follows Django best practices and is ready for production deployment.
+A: Yes, the codebase follows best practices and is ready for production deployment on both backend and frontend.

 **Q: How do I add new payment gateways?**
 A: The payment system is modular.
 You can add new gateways by extending the existing payment models and views.

 **Q: Can I integrate with other blockchain networks?**
 A: Yes!
 The blockchain integration is designed to be extensible for multiple networks.

+**Q: How do I contribute to the frontend?**
+A: The frontend uses modern React patterns with TypeScript.
+Follow the component structure and use the established UI component library.

 </div>